The Latest on the Potomac Air Disaster, and Other News for Thursday Morning - Washingtonian

 The latest on the air disaster:

-A jet preparing to land at National Airport collided with a US Army helicopter over the Potomac River Wednesday night.
+A jet approaching National Airport collided with a US Army helicopter over the Potomac River Wednesday night.
 Sixty-four people were aboard American Eagle Flight 5342 from Wichita; at least three people were aboard the Sikorsky UH-60 Black Hawk helicopter, which was reportedly on a training mission.
-There are no reported survivors.
+There were no survivors, officials said at a press conference Thursday morning.
+Recovery efforts continue and a National Safety Transportation Board investigation will follow.
 Some of the passengers were members of the US Figure Skating community, including athletes, coaches, and family members.
 Two Russian former skaters, Evgenia Shishkova and Vadim Naumov, were aboard, the Washington Post reports.
-Roads around the airport are closed, and flights at the airport have been halted.
-A news briefing is scheduled for 7:30 AM.
+Roads around the airport are closed, and flights at the airport have been halted until 11 AM.
 Links to live coverage: Washington Post.
 Dave Statter.
 NBC4.
 WUSA9.
 ABC7.
 Fox5.
 NYT.
 AP.
 WTOP.

 Here’s a roundup of administration news: